 $$Y_t = c + \sum{i=1}^p \Phi_i Y{t-i} + \epsilon_t \tag{1.1}$$ where Y_t is a vector of k endogenous variables which we aim to model as the sum of an intercept c, p lags of the same endogenous variables and $\epsilon_t \sim WN(0, \Sigma)$, which is a vector of reduced-form residuals with mean zero and constant variance-covariance matrix, Σ . Φ_i are the matrices containing the VAR coefficients.
-For now, we constrain the coefficients and the variance-covariance matrix to be constant over time.
-This assumption is relaxed in Chapter 3.
-The model (1.1) is a reduced form because all right-hand side variables are lagged and hence predetermined.
+Model (1.1) is a reduced form because all right-hand side variables are lagged and hence predetermined.

 Most variables in Y_t are integrated.
 A cointegrating relationship is defined as a stationary linear combination of integrated variables.
 We assume that there exist cointegrating relationships between the variables which allow us to estimate a stable vector error correction model.
 As we analyze many different variable settings, the number and nature of the cointegrating relationships would vary from setting to setting.
 Since the number of cointegrating relationships is not always clearly indicated by economic theory or econometric tests, variability between settings may rather stem from errors in the model specification than the variable setting itself.
 Therefore, we find it more appropriate to work with a model in levels and do not specify the cointegrating relationships.
-As described in Kilian and Lütkepohl (forthcoming), in VAR models with a lag order larger than one and including a constant, the least squares estimator of the parameters remains consistent even if the cointegration restrictions are not imposed in estimation and marginal asymptotic distributions remain asymptotically normal even in the possible presence of a unit root or a near unit root.
+As described in Kilian and Lütkepohl (2017), in VAR models with a lag order larger than one and including a constant, the least squares estimator of the parameters remains consistent even if the cointegration restrictions are not imposed in estimation and marginal asymptotic distributions remain asymptotically normal even in the possible presence of a unit root or a near unit root.
 The reason is that the cointegration parameters and, hence, the cointegrating relationships are estimated superconsistently.
 However, in the presence of integrated variables, the covariance matrix of the asymptotic distribution is singular because some components of the estimator converge with rate T rather than \sqrt{T} .
 As a result, standard tests of hypotheses involving several VAR parameters jointly may be invalid asymptotically.
-Hence, caution is required when conducting inference.5 In the case of no cointegrating relationships, the asymptotic distribution of the estimator is well-defined but no longer Gaussian and standard methods of inference do not apply.
-As it has been shown by Sims, Stock, and Watson (1990), an estimation in levels delivers reliable results if the model is cointegrated.
+Hence, Kilian and Lütkepohl (2017) advise to be cautious when conducting inference.5 In the case of no cointegrating relationships, the asymptotic distribution of the estimator is well-defined, but no longer Gaussian, and standard methods of inference do not apply.
+As it has been shown by Sims et al. (1990), an estimation in levels delivers reliable results if the model is cointegrated.
 Moreover, in several papers (e.g. Barsky and Sims (2011), Beaudry and Portier (2014)) it is shown that VAR and VEC models deliver similar results regarding news shocks.

 It is assumed that the reduced-form residuals can be written as a linear combination of the structural shocks $\epsilon_t = Au_t$, assuming that A is nonsingular.
 Structural shocks are white noise distributed $u_t \sim WN(0,I_k)$ and the covariance matrix is normalized to the identity matrix.
 The structural shocks are completely determined by A. As there is no unambiguous relation between the reduced and structural form, it is impossible to infer the structural form from the observations alone.
-To identify the structural shocks from the reduced-form innovations, k(k-1)/2 additional restrictions on A are needed.
-In the following section we describe the identification schemes used in the empirical news literature.
+To identify the structural shocks from the reduced-form innovations, k(k-1)/2 additional restrictions on A are needed.6 In the following section we describe the identification schemes used in the empirical news literature.